At a glance

 The different types of transport produce different noise problems: The main source of noise is road traffic.
 Rail traffic tends to be a problem at night.
 Overall, only few people are affected by aircraft noise.

 In 2009, the Federal Government passed a second national traffic noise protection package (‘Nationales Verkehrslärmschutzpaket II’, BMVBS 2009, in German only), which states that noise from road traffic and inland waterway transport is to be reduced by 30 %, air traffic noise by 20 % and rail traffic noise by as much as 50 % below 2008 levels by 2020.
-A number of measures have already been taken (BMVI n. d., in German only).
+A number of measures have already been taken.
 More efforts are necessary, however, to achieve a significant reduction in noise pollution.

 The basis for calculating the indicator is noise mapping, which has been enshrined in the Federal Immission Control Act (BImSchG) since June 2005.
 Noise maps are the basis for informing the public and for noise action plans.
 In the European Union (EU), noise mapping is done by means of a uniform procedure based on the standards of the European Environmental Noise Directive.
 Noise maps have to be drawn up for agglomerations, major roads, major railways and major airports.